 This course builds on the skills of the previous levels to improve functional communication in modes of reading, writing, speaking, and listening as a foundation for future immersion.
-Students learn more advanced grammar (i.e., present subjunctive, preterite, and imperative verb tenses) within the context of expanded pastoral Spanish ministry, saint days, liturgical feast days, and the Apostles' Creed.
-Students will engage with Sacred Scripture in Spanish, synthesizing the new grammatical structures.
+Students learn more advanced vocabulary and grammar including the future tense, reflexive verbs, idiomatic expressions with verbs, interrogatives, exclamations, possession and demonstrative adjectives.
+This course uses proficiency-based methods of instruction including leveled novelas to facilitate language acquisition.